HyperionLegion/Escape-Vape/README.md

 # Escape-Vape
-A free web application targeted towards teens (anonymously) to best stop vape addictions. https://escapevape.herokuapp.com/
+A free web application targeted towards teens (anonymously) to best stop vape and nicotine addictions by bringing therapies to the digital age: https://escapevape.herokuapp.com/